 How Do I Become an Aviation Psychologist?

-A flight crew member is evaluated, counseled, and treated an aviation psychologist.
+A flight crew member is evaluated, counseled, and treated by an aviation psychologist.
 A bachelor’s degree in psychology is usually required to work as an aviation psychologist, though many employers prefer candidates with master’s degrees and Doctor of Philosophy (PhD) credentials.
 You’ll also need to research the aviation industry and the types of stress that employees in this field face.
 Additionally, some employers may give preference to people who have their own licenses to practice psychology.

 To work as an aviation psychologist, you’ll typically need at least a bachelor’s degree in psychology.
 A four-year program in this field usually entails taking a variety of psychology-related courses as well as basic education courses like science, history, and math.
 Principles of psychology, development in psychology, experimental psychology, and social psychology are some of the psychology classes you’ll take.
 You can also enroll in classes like personality theories, statistics, and community and abnormal psychology.